sonkashash/Brain-games/README.md

   brain-<name of the game>
   ```

-  *you can find the game names in the list below*
+  *you can find the game names in the list of games*

   ## Lint